-- 1/2 cup raisins
+- ½ cup raisins

-- 1 tsp dried marjoram
+- 1 teaspoon dried marjoram

-- 1 tsp dried thyme
+- 1 teaspoon dried thyme

-- 2 tsp dried oregano
+- 2 teaspoon dried oregano

-- 2 tbsp tomato paste
+- 2 tablespoon tomato paste

-- 3.1 ounces dark Mexican chocolate (or just dark chocolate) chopped
+- 3.1 ounces dark Mexican chocolate (or just dark chocolate) - chopped

-- Fresh chopped cilantro for serving
+- Fresh chopped cilantro - for serving

-Heat a large heavy-bottomed pot or Dutch oven over medium-high heat.
+- Heat a large heavy-bottomed pot or Dutch oven over medium-high heat.
 Add the olive oil to the pot, swirling to cover the entire surface.
 Working in batches, sauté the chicken on each side until lightly browned, approximately 3-4 minutes.
 Transfer chicken to a large bowl.
-Sauté remaining chicken breasts, adding additional olive oil to the pot, as needed.
+Sauté the remaining chicken breasts, adding additional olive oil to the pot, as needed.

-Carefully remove chicken to a clean bowl and set aside.
+- Carefully remove chicken to a clean bowl and set aside.
 Reserve broth for later use.

-Add the dried chiles to the pot and stir to combine.
+- Add the dried chiles to the pot and stir to combine.
 Sauté for approximately 2-3 minutes or until chiles start to soften.

-Stir in the tomato paste and cook for an additional 1-2 minutes.
+- Stir in the tomato paste and cook for an additional 1-2 minutes.
 Remove from heat.
 Add the chocolate.
 Allow sauce to cool for 10 minutes and the chocolate to melt.